llvm/llvm-project/libcxx/docs/DesignDocs/ExperimentalFeatures.rst

 `Ranges TS <https://wg21.link/N4685>`__
 ---------------------------------------
-The Ranges TS is not yet part of a shipping standard.
+The Ranges TS was accepted for C++20.
-We have not yet shipped an implementation of the Ranges TS.
+We will not ship an implementation of the Ranges TS, however we are actively working on the implementation of C++20 Ranges.

 `Concepts TS <https://wg21.link/N4641>`__
 -----------------------------------------
-The Concepts TS is not yet part of a shipping standard, but it has been adopted into the C++20 working draft.
+The Concepts TS was accepted for C++20.
-We have not yet shipped an implementation of the Concepts TS.
+We will not ship an implementation of the Concepts TS, however we are shipping an implementation of C++20 Concepts.

 `Concurrency TS <https://wg21.link/P0159>`__
 --------------------------------------------